Be Prepared As you visit, do your part to keep Utah Forever Mighty. Learn more

 The grill was named after the nearby Peekaboo slot canyon, a spectacular trail that winds through a tall, narrow redstone canyon.
 The dishes start arriving.
 Quina Dressed Avocado, Southwestern Salad, one of their wood-fired pizzas and the best bowl of oatmeal I've ever had.

 The grill’s general manager, Kathy Chadbourne, has the motto: "Community, Conversation and Cuisine."
-She says how her whole life is about this motto, and was thrilled by the opportunity to take it Kanab.
-"It's just kind of what I do, and I get to do it here," she says, putting an emphasis on "here" and motioning to the space around her.
+She says that her whole life has been about this motto, and was thrilled by the opportunity to take it Kanab.
+"It's just kind of what I do, and I get to do it here," she says, emphasizing "here" and motioning to the space around her.

 To the space around Kanab?
 Francis Battista turns to the sanctuary to describe it: "So much of the work of Best Friends is inspired by the environment of the canyons and this whole area.
 It is transformative."